Need Immediate Legal Assistance? Our Experts Are Just a Call Away! | Request a Callback

 If the act takes place in a public setting where no expectation of privacy exists, it may not meet the legal definition of voyeurism, though other public order or indecency offences might apply.

 Another crucial element is consent.
-If the observation or recording is done with the consent of all involved – such as in private, consensual sexual activity – the act is not a criminal offence.
+If the observation or recording is done with the consent of all involved – such as in private, consensual sexual activity in filming a legal pornography film – the act is not a criminal offence.
 It becomes criminal when the act is carried out secretly, without knowledge or agreement, and for sexual purposes.

 Voyeurism Penalties and Sentencing